cms-sw/cmssw/OnlineDB/SiStripConfigDb/java/DetIDGenerator/readme.txt

 Options :
         -h : This text.
         -mtcc : Informations for the magnet test.
-        -export : Export informations to a database.
+        -export : Export informations to the database defined in $CONFDB.
         -verbose : Display additional informations during the process.

 Documentation :